Contrasting Cybin (CLXPF) and Its Peers

 Analyst Recommendations

-This is a breakdown of recent ratings for Cybin and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Cybin and its rivals, as provided by MarketBeat.

 |Sell Ratings